 How to receive cryptocurrency in your wallet

 Receiving coins is even easier than sending them.
-However, wallets vary greatly in the way this is done: some will provide you with a fixed public address, some will give you a new address for every transaction and others will provide a combination of the two.
+However, wallets vary in how they receive them.
+Some provide you with a fixed public address, some give you a new address for every transaction and others provide a combination of the two.

-- Send your address to the person who will be sending you a payment.
+Send your address to the person who is sending you a payment.

-If you want to hold onto your crypto, there’s typically not much you need to do once the funds have arrived in your wallet.
-You can log into your wallet whenever required to check your balances.
-Some currencies may allow you to earn interest on your coins by “staking” your holdings (you may need to follow specific instructions in your wallet to do this).
+If you want to hold on to your crypto, there’s typically not much you need to do once the funds are in your wallet.
+Log in to your wallet whenever you want to check your balances.
+You can earn interest on some currencies by staking your holdings, though there may be specific instructions in your wallet to do this.

-Other than that, the main thing you need to focus on is maintaining a high level of security at all times.
+Other than that, focus on maintaining a high level of security to protect your coins.

 How to keep your wallet safe